 Medical Laboratory Science (MLS) is a fouryear program leading to a Bachelor of Science or Bachelor of Arts degree.
-It consists of 128 semester credits, 96 of which are taken on campus and 37 of which are granted for courses taken during the clinical internship.
+It consists of 124 semester credits, 87 of which are taken on campus and 37 of which are granted for courses taken during the clinical internship.

 The campus preparation provides a basic curriculum in biology, chemistry, and mathematics.
 The student has a flexible schedule of required competence and science courses during the first three years at the University of Mary.
-Transfer students must earn a minimum of 32 semester credits on campus; 16 of these must be from the Math/Science Department (credit received for the clinical internship does not satisfy this requirement).
+Transfer students must earn a minimum of 32 semester credits on campus; 16 of these must be from in Math or Science (credit received for the clinical internship does not satisfy this requirement).